demaj6629/ansible/README.md

 input the slave ip in the "hostfile"

-next step is writing a little playbook in YAML....to install apache server and a little content to read "congrats demaj"
+next step is writing a little playbook in YAML....to install apache server and a little content to read "congrats demaj"- destination for this content is the default html site...

-BY USING THE "VIM SAMPle.yml!" command
+BY USING THE "nan0 SAMPle.yml!" command